-How to Light Your Stove or Heater's Pilot LightPosted 4 months ago
+How to Light Your Stove or Heater's Pilot LightPosted about 3 years ago

 Although many new stoves and heaters have electric ignitors (that clicking sound you hear when you turn it on), many appliances, especially furnaces, use traditional pilot lights.
 Traditional pilot lights are small gas flames that are always on and serve as an ignition source for a gas burner, water or wall heater.
 Sometimes, people like to turn off their pilot light in the summer to save money on heating bills, and turn it back on when it gets cold and they need to use the heater.